ahmediq-git/p06-Opensource_Backend/Development/Sprint-3/readme.md

 1. The documentation site can be visited on http://ezbase.vercel.app
 2. The SDK can be downloaded on npm repository on https://www.npmjs.com/package/ezbase-ts
-3. The server will be downloadable from the documentation site in the upcoming sprints (we have had issues with making an executable for windows.
-Linux and mac executables are done), however for it can be run be following the steps below:
+3. The steps to use our system
-    - Go to the server repository in Sprint 1
+    - Go to the server repository in Sprint 3
-    - Execute cargo run on the terminal to start the server
-4. The UI can also be locally accessed and run by following the steps below:
-    - In frontend directory, execute pnpm i
+    - run bun i or pnpm i and then bun/pnpm run dev
+    - Go to sdk folder run npm i and then npm run build
-    - Then execute pnpm run dev on the terminal to start the UI
+    - Go to frontend folder run pnpm i and then pnpm run dev

-    In the upcoming sprints the UI will be bundled with the server and when the server starts, the UI will also start on a separate port
+    In the next sprint the UI will be bundled with the server and when the server starts, the UI will also start on a separate port